jamsite/jamsite/README.md

 ## Overview

 This package is intended only for production use: runtime serving site or static files generation.
+Use [@jamsite/jamsite-dev](https://www.npmjs.com/package/@jamsite/jamsite-dev) for development mode.

 ## Usage